ctools/ctools/README.md

      $ ./configure --prefix=/home/yourname/projects
      $ make
+     $ make check
      $ make install

 The file INSTALL details more about using configure.
 Also try

      $ ./configure --help.

+The `make check` command will run an extensive unit test to verify that ctools was correctly built.
+Make sure that all tests were successful.

 Macintosh OS X Installation